rbind/daijiang/content/about.md

 slug: "about"
 ---

-I am a postdoc researcher in the Department of Wildlife Ecology and Conservation at the University of Florida, working with [Ben Baiser](http://www.wec.ufl.edu/faculty/baiser) and [Rob Guralnick](https://sites.google.com/site/robgur/).
+I am an assistant professor at the Louisiana State University (website: https://www.dlilab.com/).
+I used to be a postdoc researcher in the Department of Wildlife Ecology and Conservation at the University of Florida, working with [Ben Baiser](http://www.wec.ufl.edu/faculty/baiser) and [Rob Guralnick](https://sites.google.com/site/robgur/).

 I am broadly interested in forest ecology, community ecology, global change ecology, and the causes and consequences of biodiversity.
 To answer ecological questions, I develop and apply quantitative tools to empirical datasets.
 I am passionate in open and reproducible science, scientific communication, and teaching quantitative skills.